amankr2519/Myntra-UI-clone/README.md

 # Myntra Clone

-This project is a clone of the Myntra website, built using only HTML and CSS.
-The purpose of this project is to strengthen my CSS skills through practical application.
+This project is a clone of the Myntra website, built using HTML and CSS as a learning exercise.
+The primary purpose of this project is to strengthen my CSS skills by recreating a complex, real-world website layout.

 ## Features